brianhill/ancient-astronomy/daily_schedule-term_3.md

 ### Week 9 &mdash; Finish Solar Theory &mdash; Start the Fixed Stars

 * Preparation for Monday, Oct.
-30 &mdash;Assignment 9: Your completed [Venus plotting project](./assignments/venus_plotting/VenusPlottingChart.pdf) using my 10 pre-dawn observations from Sept.
+30 &mdash; Assignment 9 is your completed [Venus plotting project](./assignments/venus_plotting/VenusPlottingChart.pdf) using my 10 pre-dawn observations from Sept.
 29 to Oct.
 23 is due Monday &mdash; We will compare notes on the prior 30 days of [Jupiter plotting](./assignments/jupiter_plotting/JupiterPlottingChart.pdf) &mdash; We could also turn Jupiter in without doing any more observations *OR* we could continue the Jupiter plotting project for two more weeks and turn them in Monday Nov.
 13 &mdash; Finish reading Chapter 5 &mdash; For Monday's presentation we decided that everyone will do all of Evans Exercise 5.10 and in class we will share the presentation of parts of it &mdash; Walker suggested that we fill in the other 12 of the 15 stars in the Star phases project, and I have prepared an exercise to do in class to help make sense of the star phases
+* Preparation for Thursday, Nov.
+2 &mdash; Study Evans 6.1 to 6.4 (to p.
+256) &mdash; We will do Evans Exercise 6.5 in class

+### Week 10 &mdash;

+* Preparation for Monday, Nov.
+6 &mdash; Study Evans 6.6 to 6.8 (to p.
+274)

 ### Main Circle Sundial (goes with Equation of Time reading)